 While understanding user behavior is key to effectively optimizing your application, it can be difficult to grasp how problems in individual sessions fit into larger trends.
 You could look at each relevant user session one by one to gauge how many users are experiencing an issue and to what degree.
 However, clicking through hundreds (or even thousands) of sessions is time-consuming and can overwhelm you with data that’s hard to analyze.

-Datadog Heatmaps helps you easily see patterns in user behavior without needing to create queries or comb through session replays.
-For each page in your app, Heatmaps provides you with color-coded visualizations that gather data from all of your user sessions and help you immediately identify popular actions.
-By showing where users are and aren’t clicking, Heatmaps enables you to create optimal page layouts with content strategically placed for maximum user interaction.
+Datadog Clickmaps—a map type of Datadog Heatmaps—helps you easily see patterns in user behavior without needing to create queries or comb through session replays.
+For each page in your app, Clickmaps provides you with color-coded visualizations that gather data from all of your user sessions and help you immediately identify popular actions.
+By showing where users are and aren’t clicking, Clickmaps enables you to create optimal page layouts with content strategically placed for maximum user interaction.
 This data also gives you crucial context for troubleshooting session issues, allowing you to quickly refine the scope of investigations.
-Additionally, by providing you with insights into broader behavioral trends, Heatmaps makes it easy to design useful, relevant conversion funnels.
+Additionally, by providing you with insights into broader behavioral trends, Clickmaps makes it easy to design useful, relevant conversion funnels.

-Datadog Heatmaps helps you visualize thousands of user actions and behavioral patterns in a single view.
+Part of Datadog Heatmaps, Clickmaps helps you visualize thousands of user actions and behavioral patterns in a single view.
 You can use these insights to troubleshoot more effectively, identify strategies for optimizing your UX, and generate useful funnels.